Student Scholars Day Poster Presentation Information

 • Dress professionally

-• Stand next to your poster so viewers can easily identify its author
+• Stand next to your poster to engage with viewers

-• Prepare a short statement to walk the viewers through your figures to discuss your project
+• Prepare a short statement to walk the viewers through your poster

-• Be prepared to briefly discuss your hypothesis, point out your work, address key pieces of data, and summarize your conclusions
+• Be prepared to briefly discuss your work, address key pieces of research, and summarize your conclusions

 • Point to specific parts of your poster as you explain your project